 Cordyceps mushrooms are a popular ingredient in Traditional Chinese Medicine and have been used for centuries.
 It has been described as a mushroom with healing properties in traditional Chinese and Tibetan medicine books.

-But where do cordyceps mushrooms come from and what is their history?
-In this post, we'll explore the origins of cordyceps mushrooms and how they've been used throughout the years.
+But where do cordyceps mushrooms come from, and what is their history?
+This post will explore the origins of cordyceps mushrooms and their use throughout the years.

 Let's start by understanding this mysterious fungus.

 Cordyceps in Chinese is known as Dong Chong Xia Cao, which translates to "winter bug, summer grass."
 It is an unusual but beneficial medicinal mushroom that has long been regarded highly in Chinese medicine.

 Read More: Learn the benefits of cordyceps mushrooms.

 So what exactly is this mushroom?
 A fungus?
 A parasite?